si3mshady/aws_lambda_functions-/README.md

-# A collection of AWS Lambdas, Classes and Functions created for practice.
+# A collection of AWS Lambda, Classes and Functions created for practice.